Rooftop restoration begins for historic Dickerman House

 During a Hamden Legislative Council meeting last month, the council waived a $2,707 permit fee in cooperation with community efforts to restore damage left from by devastating tornado on May 15.
 The storm knocked over trees which demolished building structures throughout Connecticut, including several houses in the northern Hamden area.

 The Dickerman House was no exception.
 A fallen tree in the front yard tore through the middle of the roof, punching a gap in the structure and creating residual damages along the siding.

-The roof structure was shattered in multiple different places, so roofer and longtime Historical Society member Bob Zoni, has to replace the beams, substituting a few wood beams as possible in order to to maintain the house’s historical distinction.
+The roof structure was shattered in multiple different places, so roofer and longtime Historical Society member Bob Zoni is being paid to restore the roof by substituting a few wood beams as possible in order to to maintain the house’s historical distinction.